bkkkk/bkkkk.github.io/_posts/2014-12-14-thesis-its-all-about-the-units-siunitx.markdown

 date: 2014-12-14
 ---

+*This post is part of my thesis tutorials series.
+You can find the rest of the posts [here](http://bkkkk.github.io/thesis.html)*

+# Working with units

 There are several packages you might find useful while putting together your thesis.
 In my case, I use over 20 packages.
 Some of them provide facilities that you'll use all over the place, while others are more specific.
 Over the next few posts I will cover some of the ones I've found useful.

 # Unit!
 Line up!